serverdensity/sd-agent-core-plugins/rabbitmq/README.md

 # Installation

-The RabbitMQ check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your RabbitMQ servers.
-If you need the newest version of the check, install the `dd-check-rabbitmq` package.
+The rabbitmq check can be installed with your package manager, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=rabbitmq).

 # Configuration